• Skip to primary navigation

 • Vegan cream cheese - Make sure that this is at room temperature before using it for this recipe.
 I love to use the vegan Philadelphia and the vegan Oatly brands.

-• Dairy-free plain yogurt - also bring this to room temperature before using it for the filling.
+• Dairy-free plain yogurt - Also bring this to room temperature before using it for the filling.
 Vegan yogurt also makes an excellent egg replacer.

 • Lemon juice - I love to use a little lemon juice in my cheesecake recipes as it gives the taste a more 'cheesecakey' vibe - maybe even 'cheesy' which is miraculous.
+I used this trick for my vegan Oreo cheesecake and it worked perfectly.

 How To Make A Peach Cobbler Cheesecake